Horishnia Vyhnanka

-Local government is administered by Horishnovyhnanska village council.
-The village of Perekhody belongs to Horishnovyhnanska village council.
+Local government was administered by Horishnia Vyhnanka Village Council before its abolishment during the 2020 administrative reform.
+The village of Perekhody also belonged to the village council.

 Geography

 The village is situated on the high left bank of the Seret River.
 That is located at a distance of 5 km from the district center of Chortkiv and 74 km from the regional center Ternopil.

 History

 The remains of settlements Tripoli culture discovered in the village (3rd millennium BC) but the first record of the village dates back to 1518.

 From 11th century to 1144 the village was part of the Principality of Terebovlia, then the Principality of Galicia–Volhynia, and in 1387 came under the power of feudal Poland.